chriswhong/awesome-mapbox-webmaps/README.md

 - [3D Inca Trail Tour](https://incatrail.vacations/3dtour/): Navigate through the stops along the Inca Trail on a 3D map.

+## Retail

+- [NYC Vintage Map](https://nycvintagemap.com/): A curated map of vintage clothing stores in New York City.

 ## Agriculture

 - [OneSoil.ai](https://map.onesoil.ai/): Detailed information on the state of fields in 59 countries around the world